 Some tips for getting through this is to SPEAK—you will never become fluent if you never try.
 Go out alone (during the day, BE SMART and SAFE) to grocery stores, little shops, or even just on a walk and practice asking for directions, the costs of certain items, etc...
 This helped me a LOT with the language, and I gained so much knowledge.

 One of the many locations my housemates and I found for sunset watching.

 There are so many hidden gems like this in Barcelona!

 Living in the language rather than reading a textbook and taking a test helps you learn so much faster, because you are forced to practice constantly.
 It was a little intimidating at times, but it gave me a new sense of respect and understanding for people who live in America, can’t speak English, and go through this every day.
 Don’t let the fact that you do not speak a certain country’s language keep you from studying there!
 That is more of a reason to go so that you can learn, and if all else fails and you are completely stumped, I noticed in Barcelona there is almost always someone nearby who speaks English, or knows at least a little to help you out.
 This is definitely a risk worth taking that you would not regret!

-Maya Crawford is an official CAPA blogger for fall 2018, sharing her story in weekly posts on CAPA World.
-A Business Administration major at University of Massachusetts Lowell, she is studying abroad in Barcelona this semester.
+Maya Crawford was an official CEA CAPA blogger for fall 2018, sharing her story in weekly posts on our blog.
+A Business Administration major at University of Massachusetts Lowell, she studied abroad in Barcelona.